 •Check the compressor for a ground fault.
-If the insulation resistance is 1.0 MΩ or below, connect all power supply wires to the compressor and turn on the power to the heat source unit.
-(The liquid refrigerant in the compressor will evaporate by energizing the compressor.)
+If the insulation resistance is below 1 MΩ, connect all power supply wires to the compressor and turn on the power to the heat source unit.
+(The liquid refrigerant in the compressor will evaporate by energizing the compressor or heater.)